-The 56-year-old has been in charge of the Azzurri since 2010, leading the team to the Euro 2012 final and ensuring its passage to next summer's tournament.
+The 56-year-old has been in charge of the Azzurri since 2010, leading them to the Euro 2012 final and ensuring their passage to next summer's tournament.

-It has been heavily rumored that he will seek pastures new once the tournament is over and he has now admitted that he misses working with a club.
+It has been heavily rumoured that he will seek pastures new once the tournament is over and he has now admitted that he misses working with a club.

 "I will make an official announcement on my future when the time is right," Prandelli told Sette.

-Italy qualified for next summer's showcase event on Tuesday, overturning a 1-0 deficit to beat Czech Republic 2-1, thanks to goals from Giorgio Chiellini and Mario Balotelli.
+Italy qualified for next summer's finals on Tuesday, overturning a 1-0 deficit to beat Czech Republic 2-1, thanks to goals from Giorgio Chiellini and Mario Balotelli.

 Prandelli has coached Parma, Roma and Fiorentina previously, among others.